Annual Progress reviews

-What happens if my student is on research furth or is unable to attend the review in person?
+What happens if my student is on Research Furth or is unable to attend the review in person?

 What are the options for students at the end of the minimum period of study?

 The minimum period of study is 3 years for full-time students and 5 years for part-time students.
-At the end of this period the student may submit his/her thesis.
+At the end of this period the student may submit their thesis.
 If additional time is required the options are as follows:

 1. The student requires minimal supervision and can register as thesis pending for the next session.
-Students will not be permitted to register as ‘thesis pending’ unless a Completion Plan has been agreed with the supervisor and submitted to the Graduate School
+Students will not be permitted to register as ‘thesis pending’ unless a Completion Plan has been agreed with the supervisor and submitted to the Graduate School.

 What are the options if I am not satisfied or unsure of my student’s ability to progress?

 1. The student is not permitted to register for the following session until;

 i.
 Additional work is submitted to the satisfaction of the supervisors before 1st October